Fishing lure: History

 In early time, angling used predominantly edible baits impaled on hooks made from animal bones or bronze.
-The ancient Chinese and Egyptians practised angling with fishing rods, hooks and lines as early as 2,000 B.C., though most of the first fishermen used handlines.
+Archaeological evidence suggests that fishing lures were used at least as far back as 12,000 years ago.
+The ancient Chinese and Egyptians practiced angling with fishing rods, hooks and lines as early as 2,000 B.C., though most of the first fishermen used handlines.
 The Roman scholar Claudius Aelianus first described the practice of "fasten red wool... round a hook, and fit on to the wool two feathers which grow under a cock's wattles" by Macedonian anglers on the Astraeus River, an early form of fly fishing, near the end of the 2nd century.
 The Chinese were the first to make modern-looking fishing line, spun from fine silk, and the use of "wooden fish", likely an early type of surface lure, to catch larger fish had been wide spread at least since the Song dynasty (960–1279).

 Nordic people have been making spoon lures from the 8th-13th century AD.
 Most of the lures are made from iron, bronze, copper, and in one case an iron hook soldered to a copper spoon.
 Many lures had varying shapes and sizes fitting different scenarios like ice fishing and summer fishing.
 Modern spoon lures appear to have originated in Scandinavia in the late 1700s.

 English tackle shops are recorded as selling tin minnows in the middle of the 18th century, and realistic imitations of bugs and grubs made from painted rubber appeared as early as 1800.
 Early English minnow baits were largely designed to spin as their attracting action, as exemplified by the “Devon”-style lure first produced in quantity by F. Angel of Exeter.
 The number and variety of artificial baits increased dramatically in the mid- to late 19th century.

 The first production lures made in the United States, mostly metal spoons and spinnerbaits, came on the market in the last half of the 19th century.
 The makers included Julio T. Buel, Riley Haskell, W. D. Chapman and Enterprise Manufacturing Company.
 Modern fishing plugs were first made commercially in the United States in the early 1900s by firms including Heddon in Michigan and Enterprise Mfg.
 (Pflueger) in Ohio.
 Before this time most fishing lures were made by individual craftsman.
 Commercial-made lures were based on the same ideas that the individual craftsmen were making but on a larger scale.